-- 1. The device driver receives packets from an upper layer. - 2.
-An available DP83816 transmit descriptor is allocated.
-The fragment information is copied from the NOS specific data structures to the DP83816 transmit descriptor. - 3.
-The driver adds this descriptor to the internal list of transmit descriptors awaiting transmission and sets the OWN bit.

-- 4. If the internal list was empty (this descriptor represents the only outstanding transmit packet), then the driver must set the TXDP register to the address of this descriptor, else the driver appends this descriptor to the end of the list. - 5.
-The driver sets the TXE bit in the CR register to insure that the transmit state machine is active. - 6.
+- The device driver receives packets from an upper layer. - An available DP83816 transmit descriptor is allocated.
+The fragment information is copied from the NOS specific data structure(s) to the DP83816 transmit descriptor. - The driver adds this descriptor to it's internal list of transmit descriptors awaiting transmission and sets the OWN bit. - 4.
+If the internal list was empty (this descriptor represents the only outstanding transmit packet), then the driver must set the TXDP register to the address of this descriptor, else the driver will append this descriptor to the end of the list. - The driver sets the TXE bit in the CR register to insure that the transmit state machine is active. - 6.
 If idle, the transmit state machine reads the descriptor into the TxDescriptorCache. - 7.
 The state machine then moves through the fragment described within the descriptor, filling the TxDataFifo with data.
 The hardware handles all aspects of byte alignment; no alignment is assumed.
 Fragments may start and/or end on any byte address.
 The transmit state machine uses the fragment pointer and the SIZE field from the cmdsts field of the current descriptor to keep the TxDataFifo full.
-It also uses the MORE bit and the SIZE field from the cmdsts field of the current descriptor to know when packet boundaries occur. - 8.
+It also uses the

+- MORE bit and the SIZE field from the cmdsts field of the current descriptor to know when packet boundaries occur. - 8.
 When a packet has completed transmission (successful or unsuccessful), the state machine updates the upper half of the cmdsts field of the current descriptor in main memory, relinquishing ownership, and indicating the packet completion status.
 This update is done by a bus master transaction that transfers only the upper 2 bytes to the descriptor being updated.
 If more than one descriptor was used to describe the packet, then completion status is updated only in the last descriptor.
-Intermediate descriptors only have the OWN bits modified. - 9.
-If the link field of the descriptor is non-zero, the state machine advances to the next descriptor and continues. - 10.
+Intermediate descriptors only have the OWN bits modified. - If the link field of the descriptor is non-zero, the state machine advances to the next descriptor and continues. - 10.
 If the link field is NULL, the transmit state machine suspends, waiting for the TXE bit in the CR register to be set.
-If the TXDP register is written to, the CTDD flag is cleared.
-When the TXE bit is set, the state machine examines CTDD.
-If CTDD is set, the state machine refreshes the link field of the current descriptor.
-It then follows the link field to any new descriptors that have been added to the end of the list.
-If CTDD is clear (implying that TXDP has been written to), the state machine starts by reading in the descriptor pointed to by TXDP.
+If the TXDP register is written to, the CTDD flag will be cleared.
+When the TXE bit is set, the state machine will examine CTDD.
+If CTDD is set, the state machine will "refresh" the link field of the current descriptor.
+It will then follow the link field to any new descriptors that have been added to the end of the list.
+If CTDD is clear (implying that TXDP has been written to), the state machine will start by reading in the descriptor pointed to by TXDP.

-5.5.5.3 Receive Architecture
+5.3 Receive Architecture

-The receive architecture is as symmetrical to the transmit architecture as possible.
+The receive architecture is as "symmetrical" to the transmit architecture as possible.
 The receive buffer manager prefetches receive descriptors to prepare for incoming packets.
 When the amount of receive data in the RxDataFIFO is more than the RxDrainThreshold, or the RxDataFIFO contains a complete packet, then the state machine begins filling received buffers in host memory.

-Figure 5-22.
-Receive Architecture
+Figure 5-6 Receive Architecture

-When the RXE bit is set to 1 in the CR register (regardless of the current state), and the DP83816 receive state machine is idle, then DP83816 device reads the contents of the descriptor referenced by RXDP into the Rx descriptor cache.
-The Rx descriptor cache allows the DP83816 device to read an entire descriptor in a single burst, and reduces the number of bus accesses required for fragment information to 1.
-The DP83816 Rx Descriptor Cache holds a single buffer pointer and count combination.
+When the RXE bit is set to 1 in the CR register (regardless of the current state), and the DP83816 receive state machine is idle, then DP83816 will read the contents of the descriptor referenced by RXDP into the Rx Descriptor Cache.
+The Rx Descriptor Cache allows the DP83816 to read an entire descriptor in a single burst, and reduces the number of bus accesses required for fragment information to 1.
+The DP83816 Rx Descriptor Cache holds a single buffer pointer/count combination.

-5.5.5.3.1 Receive State Machine
+5.3.1 Receive State Machine